-But before you travel, you need to be aware of the entry requirements.
+Once holidays to the Canary Islands are back on the safe travel list, you will need to be aware of the entry requirements.
 You must provide contact information and any history of exposure to coronavirus, 48 hours before you fly.
 You can do this on the Spain Travel Health website.
 On completion of this form, you will be issued a QR code that you will need to show on arrival.

 You will also undergo a visual health and temperature check when you land, plus there is a nationwide requirement across Spain to present a negative PCR (swab) test taken within no more than 72 hours prior to arrival, in order to enter the country.

 Once at your (regulated) accommodation, you will also now be required to show proof of a negative Covid-19 test, also taken no later than 72 hours earlier.
 This should not be an NHS test, you should seek a test privately.
 You must also download and activate the Radar Covid notification app for the duration of your stay on the islands and for 15 days after you return home.

 Because the Foreign, Commonwealth and Development Office (FCDO) has said the Canaries is now exempt from its all but essential travel advice, any existing insurance will once again be valid.

 But with further disruption to holidays likely still even after 2 December, from local lockdowns to the Canary Islands being removed from the travel corridor list again, it’s essential you book with a tour operator or travel agent you can trust to refund you.

 Which? has surveyed more than 6,000 holiday company customers to tell you which ones have the best holidays, best customer service and best prices.

 Is an antigen coronavirus test acceptable in the Canary Islands?